Starfish-develop/Starfish/README.md

 * Buchhave 2012 has parameters for many KOI's.
 We can access all the TRES data easily.
 * Schornrich 2013: OSU paper for Bayseian method
 * Hernandez 2004: using FAST spectra, identified spectral features sensitive to temperature
+* http://arxiv.org/abs/1404.5578 Fe I oscillator strengths are off.
+May be why PHOENIX gives the wrong metallicity?

 # Process Kurucz grid using grid creator code